vezzolter/DSA/Algorithms/Sorting/SelectionSort/SelectionSort.md

 The program initializes an array of specified integers, performs ascending order sorting using the selection sort algorithm, and finally displays the result.
 <p align="center"><img src="./Images/Demonstration.png"/></p>

+## Design Decisions
 To prioritize simplicity and emphasize algorithm itself, several design decisions were made:
 - Utilizing an integer array as a collection.
 - Exclusively implementing sorting in ascending order.
 - Omitting certain optimizations to the algorithm.

----
+## Complete Implementation
 Sorting algorithm implemented within the function `selectionSort()`, which is declared in `SelectionSort.h` header file and defined in `SelectionSort.cpp` source file.
 This approach is adopted to ensure encapsulation, modularity and compilation efficiency.
 Examination of sorting technique is conducted within the `main()` function located in the `Main.cpp` file.

-**Complete Implementation:**
+Below you can find related code snippets.

 ```cpp
 void selectionSort(int arr[], int size) {
 	for (int i = 0; i < size - 1; i++) {